jonasjaeger-sci/mod905/docs/user/section/initial.rst

 .. pyretis-keyword:: load_folder string

    The ``load_folder`` keyword specifies a directory containing the initial paths to start from.
+   In this folder there are two possibilities:

+   -- FLEXIBLE OPTIION --
+   When only some frames and/or a trajectory is available, the load function will copy all the trajectories and frames files in to the relevant folder for each ensemble (e.g. 000 001 etc).
+It computes the order parameter and energy, printing the ``order.txt``, ``energy.txt`` and ``traj.txt`` needed to run the simulations, and it will consider only the frames and the parts of the trajectories relevant for each ensemble.
+   In case the multiple initial trajectories are intended for different ensembles, the load function will search in the `000`, `001`, `002`, etc. subdirectories (if present).
+If files are present, for that ensemble, only such files will be used.

+   -- RESUME OPTION --
+   Previous output can be copy and pasted in the load folder, or the here described files generated with the proper formatting.
+This option is usefull when simulations need to be restarted but some settings need to be changed, or when the restart files are corrupted.

-It is assumed that this directory contains folders named ``000``, ``001`` etc. and that these folders contains the paths we are to load.
+   The presence of subfolders named ``000``, ``001`` etc. and that these folders contains the paths we are to load.
 The paths should be given as:

    * For internal engines: